-2.4 Network Security Management (NSM) Capability Area
+2.4 NETWORK SECURITY MANAGEMENT (NSM) CAPABILITY AREA

-The Network Security Management (NSM) Capability Area builds on the CDM capabilities provided by Asset Management and Identity and Access Management.
+The NSM Capability Area builds on the CDM capabilities provided by AM and IDAM.
 The NSM capabilities include network and perimeter components, host and device components, data at rest and in transit, and user behavior and activities.
-NSM capabilities move beyond asset management to a more extensive and dynamic monitoring of security controls.
-This includes preparing for and responding to behavior incidents, ensuring that software/system quality is integrated into the network/infrastructure, detecting internal actions and behaviors to determine who is doing what, and finally, mitigating security incidents to prevent propagation throughout the network/infrastructure.
+NSM capabilities move beyond AM to a more extensive and dynamic monitoring of security controls.
+This includes preparing for and responding to behavior incidents, ensuring that software/system quality is integrated into the network/infrastructure, detecting internal actions and behaviors to determine who is doing what, and mitigating security incidents to prevent propagation throughout the network/infrastructure.

-NSM is broken into four capabilities.
-These capabilities are briefly summarized below, and the detailed requirements are separately specified later in the BOUND, MNGEVT, OMI, and DBS sections.
+NSM is divided into three capabilities.
+These capabilities are briefly summarized below, and the detailed requirements are separately specified later in the BOUND, MNGEVT, and DBS sections.

-- BOUND (Section 2.4.1) describes how the network is protected through filtering, network access control, and encryption. - MNGEVT (Section 2.4.2) describes ongoing assessment, preparing for events/incidents, audit data collection from appropriate sources, and identifying incidents through the analysis of data. - OMI (Section 2.4.3) describes ongoing authorization, audit data aggregation/correlation and analysis, incident prioritization and response, and postincident activities (e.g., information sharing). - DBS (Section 2.4.4) describes preventing exploitable vulnerabilities from being effective in the software/system while the software/system is in development or deployment.
+- BOUND (Section 2.4.1) describes how the network is protected through filtering, NAC, and encryption. - MNGEVT (Section 2.4.2) describes preparing for events/incidents, auditing data collection from appropriate sources, and identifying incidents through the analysis of data. - DBS (Section 2.4.3) describes preventing exploitable vulnerabilities from being effective in the software/system while the software/system is in development or deployment.